kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

         lendingLimit: 0
 ```

-With the single global `ResourceMapping` proposed in this KEP, this use case may
+With the single global `ResourceTransformation` proposed in this KEP, this use case may
 be of limited applicability.
 It would benefit from finer-grained
 [alternatives](#alternatives) that would for example `cpu` allocated from
 the `spot` flavor to cost fewer credits than when allocated from the `on-demand` flavor.